PKUHPC/CraneSched/docs/config/Backend/Rocky9.md

 > ⚠️ Only configure PAM **after the cluster is fully deployed and running**.
 > Misconfiguration may prevent SSH login.
+> PAM prevent user without job on the node from logging in.
+Usually deploy on all compute nodes.

 #### 5.2.1 **Copy PAM module:**